Andrew Mitchell's life and career

 Back inside the Commons, he got involved with the party's leadership machinations as it tried to find someone to take on Tony Blair.

-He ran David Davis's failed leadership campaign in 2005, but kept his shadow cabinet job under David Cameron's regime.
-He is now seen as a Cameron loyalist.
+He ran David Davis's failed leadership campaign in 2005, but kept his shadow cabinet job under David Cameron's regime, and was seen as a Cameron loyalist.

 Mr Mitchell stayed in the shadow international development role all the way through to the 2010 general election, after which he took the post on in government.

-When David Cameron carried out his first major reshuffle in early September, he made Mr Mitchell his new chief whip.
-It was to be a short-lived appointment, lasting just over a month.
+When David Cameron carried out his first major reshuffle in early September 2012, he made Mr Mitchell his new chief whip.
+But it was to be a short-lived appointment.